On coherent Hopf 2-algebras: Crossed comodule of Hopf coquasigroups

 \end{proof}

-Now we want to construct a coherent 2-group in terms of the crossed comodule $(C, B, \phi, Ad)$ we just considered above.
-In the following we always assume $B$ to be commutative.
+Now we want to construct a coherent 2-group in terms of the crossed comodule $(C, B, \phi, \Ad)$ we just considered above.
+In the following, we always assume $B$ is commutative.
 Compare to Definition \ref{def. coherent Hopf-2-algebra}, the first Hopf coquasigroup is $B$.
-The second Hopf coquasigroup is $H:=C\otimes B$, with the canonical unit and factorwise multiplication.
-The coproduct, counit and antipode are defined by the following:
+The second Hopf coquasigroup is $H:=C\otimes B$.
+By Lemma \ref{lemma. construct Hopf coquasigroup}, as a Hopf coquasigroup the coproduct, counit and antipode are given by the following: